divinsmathew/CubeXdotNet-Rubiks-Cube-Solver/README.md

 # Quickstart

-    FredrichSolver Solver = new FredrichSolver("gygrgogwgoyogobowobybobrbwbryrbrgrwryoybygyrywrwbwgwow"); //The Superflip!
+    FridrichSolver Solver = new FredrichSolver("gygrgogwgoyogobowobybobrbwbryrbrgrwryoybygyrywrwbwgwow"); //The Superflip!

     Solver.Solve();